Ski (drink): History

 In 2009 the selected can design hits markets with the phrase "Real Lemon, Real Orange, Real Good!"

 Distribution

-SKI is bottled in several bottling facilities across the United States.
-Ski is distributed in Alabama, Alaska, California, Georgia, Indiana, Illinois, Kentucky, Missouri, North Carolina, Ohio, Tennessee, Utah, Virginia, and West Virginia.
+SKI is bottled in several facilities across the United States and distributed in Alabama, Alaska, California, Georgia, Indiana, Illinois, Kentucky, Missouri, North Carolina, Ohio, Tennessee, Utah, Virginia, and West Virginia.

-Although the origins to SKI have no known connection to the city of Evansville, Indiana, the product is well known there, and has become a significant part of the local culture.
-The bottling plant located in Greensburg, Kentucky also makes it a regional staple in the Southern part of the state.
+Although the origins of SKI has absolutely no connection to the city of Evansville, Indiana, the product is well known there, and has become a significant part of the local culture.

 Promotions

 Ski has been a supporter of NASCAR Camping World Truck Series team MB Motorsports with drivers such as Justin Jennings and Kyle Donahue.

-Ski is also featured in the chorus of the song "Dumas Walker" by The Kentucky Headhunters ("Let's all go, down to Dumas Walker/We'll get a slaw burger, fries and a bottle of Ski/Bring it on out to my baby and me.")